katcipis/sophia/notes/books/idea-factory.md

 Like this starts the story of great inventions that leveraged humanity with the objective of total domination of communication from a single company, indeed food for thought =).

+## The Secret of Innovation

+As the labs started to produce great ideas the management of the labs started to think on what was the recipe for that.
+It makes sense since everytime something produces good results you want to discover how to reproduce it as many times as you want.
+Of course that when the subject is human beings and their interactions in the development of new ideas this is MUCH harder than a simple scientific experiment =).

+Even a simple question like, "what is the most important, group effort or the smart individuals ?" was not easy to answer.
+Why is that ?
+Well on one hand you have the invention of the transistor, which was an obvious group effort since it took collaboration between physics and chemistry.
+On the other hand you have the born of information theory, which was pretty much an individual effort.
+Claude Shannon basically laid the foundation of digital information, all by himself, people that worked with him had no idea from where he has gotten the ideas.

+So both things seems to work, depending on the problem at hand.
+The only constant is the need of smart people =P, and the groups where not very large.
+The labs where pretty large but they worked on different projects.
+On the transistor no more than 10 people were involved.

+Another very interesting find when a survey was done to find why some researches had more patents than others was that almost all the researchers with a lot of patents seemed to have lunch or breakfast with Harry Nyquist.

+This seems odd at first glance, but I myself had pretty interesting lunches discussing stuff with smart people.
+Even small things like people talking on a meal can make all the difference.
+People that used to do this with Nyquist said that he had a gift of asking the right questions and pushing them on interesting directions.
+Small things like this makes a huge difference and they are not manageable (in the management sense =P) nor they can be inforced as a process.
+These things just happens when people interested on the same topics are together and have the freedom to talk with each other.

+This went much further than just lunching at Bell Labs.
+Everyone at the labs had the autonomy to stop what he/she was doing and starting to work with someone else on another project if that made sense.
+This kind of cross team collaboration had a 0% of management overhead, you did not have to ask anyone to help another team with something (that was encouraged).
+One thing that is obvious is that people with deadlines will never do this, that is why on the labs there was no such a thing (and yet people delivered).

+One example of a invention that come up with something like this was the solar cell baterry.
+The four people involved on its invention where each from a different team, and they where not trying to invent a solar cell battery, it was a different solid state experiment that in the end showed the necessary properties for a solar cell battery.

+It is obvious that this would not work with any group of people, you need people that are driven by curiosity, that would do the research anyway even if they where not paid to do it (this has an interesting connection with the ideas presented at [The Power Of Context](http://www.vpri.org/pdf/m2004001_power.pdf).

+It is also obvious that this group of people are not well fit to do operational day to day work, which was handled by a different group of people, with different qualities and a different management model.

+Another thing that is very explict is how even very smart people that had some great ideas before can be very wrong too.
+Like when Mervin Kelly veted the development of satellites, even though he promoted the development of the transistor before.

+## Inventions are used on unforeseen ways

+The most traditional example of this is the transistor and information theory.
+The transistor was developed as a substitute of the vacuum tube, that was used as an amplifier for long distance calls.

+At the same time Claude Shannon was writing a theory modeling communication mathematically.
+He had no idea that his theory was going to be used with transistor to build the digital age, and the people involved on the transistor had no idea of the digital information theory of Claude Shannon.
+Today the connection between the two are obvious, but at that time it wasn't.
+Yet both researches where nurtured on the labs.

+Investing on researches that at first seemed completely unrelated produced great results at the lab, even with a high failure rate.
+Not all companies have money to do this kind of investiment, but the ones that do have the money can benefit greatly from these examples.
+And smaller companies can do similar investments on a smaller scale (not on the startup stage, probably).